 PopUp in the Rock 2018: PopUp Stifft Station

-Our 2018 PopUp in the Rock site has been selected by the PopUp committee – we’ll be taking over parts of Markham Street at Kavanaugh in the historic Stifft Station neighborhood!
+For our 2018 PopUp project, we took over parts of Markham Street at Kavanaugh in the historic Stifft Station neighborhood.
 Named for what was a very busy streetcar stop in the early 1900’s on the old trolley line, the Stifft Station neighborhood once served as Little Rock’s far western edge.
 Today, it’s a vibrant, eclectic, and diverse area that’s just in need of some of our trademark PopUp treatments such as street improvements, a more vibrant and pedestrian-friendly street edge, and popup shops.

-We’re getting close to the kickoff of this year’s PopUp!
-We’ll start on June 16th with lane restructuring over a 10-block stretch between Pine and Woodrow.
-Then, on Saturday, June 23rd, we’ll host a full day of activities including a variety of popup shops, live music, and food trucks along Markham Street at Kavanaugh.
-The PopUp committee is meeting regularly, so if you’d like to to get involved with the effort, email PopUp co-chairman Brandon Bibby.
+We began on June 16th with lane restructuring over a 10-block stretch between Pine and Woodrow.
+Then, on Saturday, June 23rd, we hosted a full day of activities including a variety of popup shops, live music, and food trucks along Markham Street at Kavanaugh.

-The goal of PopUp Stifft Station will be to knit together the neighborhoods of Capitol View/Stifft Station to the south of Markham Street and Hillcrest to the north at the commercial intersection of Markham and Kavanaugh.
-This year’s plan will consist of a 4 week economic impact demonstration that will bring temporary tenants to vacant storefronts while testing new road patterns to make a safer and more inviting environment for pedestrians.
+The goal of PopUp Stifft Station was to knit together the neighborhoods of Capitol View/Stifft Station to the south of Markham Street and Hillcrest to the north at the commercial intersection of Markham and Kavanaugh.
+It consisted of a 4 week economic impact demonstration that brought temporary tenants to vacant storefronts while testing new road patterns to make a safer and more inviting environment for pedestrians.

 Past PopUp Projects: